-Q: During the winter, the central heating in our home makes the air super dry.
-Not only do my nasal passages get inflamed, this year, I’m pretty sure that drops in temperature and humidity caused the wood grain in an antique dresser crack!
-We’re not too keen on dealing with humidifiers in every room.
-Are there any inexpensive, natural ways to increase humidity levels indoors?
+Q: In winter, the central heating in our home makes the air very dry.
+I also suspect that the lower temperatures and humidity caused the wood grain in my antique dresser to crack!
+We’re not too keen on getting humidifiers for every room.
+What other ways can we increase humidity levels indoors?

 A: As if winter isn’t harsh enough outside!
-When indoor humidity drops below 30 percent during the cold months, people are more apt to experience chapped skin and irritated eyes, noses, and sinuses.
-And you’re right: Low humidity can cause wood and other plant-based furniture and flooring to shrink and crack; what’s more, wallpaper can detach, and household plants can wither when dryness is extreme (below five percent).
+When indoor humidity drops below 30 percent during cold months, people are more apt to experience chapped skin and irritated eyes, noses, and sinuses.
+And you’re right: Low humidity can cause wood and other plant-based furniture and flooring to shrink and crack.
+What’s more, wallpaper can peel away from the walls, and household plants can wither when dryness is extreme (below 5 percent).

-The good news is, with a few tricks and a bit of mindfulness, you can easily add moisture to interior air every day.
-The key is to ramp up natural evaporation while also employing such heat sources as radiators and stovetops to help transfer water vapor into the air quickly, no humidifiers required.
+The good news is that tweaking a few of your everyday habits can help add moisture to the air in your home.
+The key is to ramp up natural evaporation while using heat sources such as radiators and stovetops that transfer water vapor into the air quickly.

-That said, it is a good idea to pick up an inexpensive digital thermometer with a humidity gauge (available on Amazon) so you can to monitor moisture levels.
-For optimal humidity at home and healthfulness overall, aim for levels between 30 and 50 percent.
+It’s a good idea to pick up an inexpensive digital thermometer with a humidity gauge so you can monitor your moisture levels.
+For optimal humidity at home, aim for levels between 30 and 50 percent.
 (Note that moisture levels above 50 percent can cause problems, too, including mold growth, structural decay, warping of wood furniture, and damage to painted surfaces.)
-Read on for simple methods that will increase humidity levels, moderating your home’s climate and adding to personal wellbeing.

 Place containers of water on elevated surfaces to increase humidity in a room.

-One of the easiest ways to add moisture to the air is to place bowls or saucers of water on various surfaces around the house.
-Locate them away from foot traffic to prevent accidental spills, and even higher up to keep them out of reach of children and pets, if necessary.
+One of the easiest ways to add moisture to dry air is to place bowls or saucers of water on surfaces around the house.
+Locate them away from foot traffic to prevent accidental spills, and keep them out of reach of children and pets.
 Wide window sills are ideal, since sunlight can warm the water and help it evaporate faster.

-If your home has built-in radiators instead of central (forced air) heating, capitalize on these radiant heat sources by placing a bowl of water on top of each unit to humidify your rooms.
-Depending on how hot your radiators get, be careful and use a cloth or kitchen mitt when you lifting the bowls.
-If the heat issues from air vents in your home, you can position a small bowl of water near them to blow in additional moisture.
+If your home has built-in radiators instead of central heating, capitalize on these radiant heat sources by placing a bowl of water on top of each unit to humidify each room.
+“The heat will naturally evaporate the water and increase the humidity,” Mitchell says.
+Depending on how hot your radiators get, take care to use a cloth or kitchen mitt when you lift the bowls.
+If the heat issues from air vents in your home, you can position a small bowl of water near the vents to blow in additional moisture.

 Boil water on the stove when you’re at home.

-Boiling water speedily contributes moisture to the air, but you must be mindful when doing this.
-Never leave a pot or tea kettle on the burner unattended.
-Once the water boils away, your pot will get dangerously hot and scorch.
-Set a timer on your phone if you have to step away from the kitchen for a bit so you won’t forget what you’ve got on the stovetop.
+Boiling a pot of water on the stove adds moisture to the air in a hurry, but never leave a pot or tea kettle on the burner unattended.
+Once the water boils away, the pot will get dangerously hot.
+Set a timer on your phone if you have to step away from the kitchen so you won’t forget about the water on the stovetop.

 Construct a plant humidifier.

 If you have houseplants, low humidity can cause brown, curling leaf tips and dried-out soil.
-Fill a waterproof tray with stones or pebbles and pour on enough water to cover the bottom (half an inch to an inch, depending on the depth), leaving the upper pebbles dry.
+Fill a waterproof tray with stones or pebbles and pour in enough water to cover the bottom (half an inch to an inch, depending on the depth of the tray), leaving the upper pebbles dry.
 Place potted plants atop the pebbles, and natural evaporation will keep them moist and happy while creating a humid microclimate in the room.
-If plants elsewhere look dry, mist their leaves as often as needed with water from a spray bottle.
+You can also mist plant leaves as often as needed with water from a spray bottle.

 Leave the bathroom door open.

-A portable steamer provides an easy way to remove wrinkles from clothing and curtains while adding moisture to the air.
+Who knew that laundry care could humidify a room?
+A portable steamer provides an easy way to remove wrinkles from clothing and curtains while also adding moisture to the air.
 These handy devices are much cheaper than humidifiers, require no filters, and heat up in seconds.